LogtalkDotOrg/logtalk3/manuals/_sources/userman/debugging.rst.txt

 --------------------------

 Tracing a program execution may generate large amounts of debugging data.
-Debugging using spy points allows the user to concentrate its attention in specific points of its code.
+Debugging using spy points allows the user to concentrate in specific points of the code.
 To start a debugging session using spy points, write:

 .. code-block:: text